-- ii) The Company received a written notice from Alibaba on March 14, 2014 that Alibaba will fully exercise its option to increase its ownership in the Company to 30% on a fully diluted basis upon the IPO.
+- The Company received a written notice from Alibaba on March 14, 2014 that Alibaba will fully exercise its option to increase its ownership in the Company to 30% on a fully diluted basis upon the IPO.
 On April 4, 2014, the Company, Alibaba and SINA further amended the shareholders' agreement to finalize the allocation and purchase price of the ordinary shares to be sold to Alibaba pursuant to the option exercise.
 Of the total number of ordinary shares that Alibaba will purchase pursuant to this option, (i) 80% will be acquired from SINA at a price that represents a 15% discount to the IPO price, (ii) 10% will be issued by the Company at a price that represents a 15% discount to the IPO price through a concurrent private placement and (iii) the remaining 10% will be purchased in the public offering from the Company at the IPO price. - iii) On March 28, 2014, the Company's shareholders adopted the 2014 Share Incentive Plan.
 The maximum aggregate number of shares which may be issued pursuant to all awards under the 2014 Plan is 5,647,872, plus an automatic increase on January 1, 2015 by an amount equal to 10% of the total number of shares issued and outstanding on a fully-diluted basis as of December 31, 2014. - iv) On March 28, 2014, the Company's shareholders adopted the second amended and restated memorandum and articles of association, which will become effective immediately prior to the completion of the Company's IPO.
-The second amended and restated memorandum and articles of associations According to the Amended and Restated Shareholders' Agreement dated April 4, 2014, the Company will include adopt a dual-class voting structure.
+The second amended and restated memorandum and articles of associations include a dual-class voting structure.
 The Company's ordinary shares will be divided into Class A ordinary shares and Class B ordinary shares immediately prior to the completion of its IPO.
-Holders of Class A ordinary shares will be entitled to one vote per share.
+Holders of Class A ordinary shares will be entitled to one vote per share. - v) On April 17, 2014, the Company, Alibaba and SINA further agreed to finalize the allocation of the ordinary shares to be sold to Alibaba in relation to the exercise of its option.
+Of the total number of ordinary shares that Alibaba will purchase pursuant to its option, (i) 69% will be acquired from SINA at a price that represents a 15% discount to the IPO price, (ii) 10% will be acquired from the Company at a price that represents a 15% discount to the IPO price through a concurrent private placement and (iii) the remaining 21% will be purchased in the public offering from the Company at the IPO price.